-As we noted above, we are looking to commission up to three research projects that will complement each other.
-As well as welcoming projects that attempt to provide a comprehensive response to the issues identified, we would also welcome smaller projects that covered just some of these.
-It should, however, be borne in mind that the total budget for all projects commissioned in this tender is limited to £60,000 plus VAT.
+As we noted above, we are looking to commission up to two separate contracts that will complement each other.
+It should, however, be borne in mind that the maximum budget for all projects commissioned in this tender is limited to £120,000.00 excluding VAT.